giacomocavalieri/birdie/README.md

 Snapshot testing allows you to perform assertions without having to write the expectation yourself.
 Birdie will store a snapshot of the expected value and compare future runs of the same test against it.
-Imagine doing a `should.equal(expected, got)` where you don't have to take care of writing the expected output.
+Imagine doing a `assert got == expected` where you don't have to take care of writing the expected output.

 ## Writing snapshot tests with Birdie